LHNCBC/expression-editor/README.md

 * `advancedInterface` - Show options to edit FHIRPath and x-fhir-query directly in dropdowns.
 This mode is automatically enabled for complex Questionnaires.
   This attribute sets the default which can be overridden by the user.
+* `doNotAskToCalculateScore` - Do not ask the user if they would like to calculate a score.
 * `lhcStyle` (object) - Specify custom CSS to be used by the widget for:
   * h1 - Main heading
   * h2 - Secondary headings